NolanHellyer/GalvanizePortfolio/README.md

 ### A quick break down of how I solved it

-It tells me what Jan 1 1900 is, but wants the actual century starting in 1901.
+Project Euler tells me what Jan 1 1900 is, but wants the actual century starting in 1901.
 Although it allows me to do some research on my own, I decided that my code would roll with the weird start date.
-Also, I am aware that Python (like many other languages) has a date object that would be very helpful in solving this.
+Also, I am aware that Python has a date object that would be very helpful in solving this.
 It felt like cheating, though, so I went without.

-The first thing I did was devise a plan in my mind for how I could solve the problem.
-The first thing that came to mind was something involving lots of nested loops, but I try to avoid those if possible.
+The first thing I did was to devise a plan in my mind for how I could solve the problem.
+The first idea that came to my mind was something involving lots of nested loops, but I try to avoid those if possible.

-So instead I figured out a little way that a program might figure out how many days between Sunday (as the first day of the week) and Saturday had to roll over to the next month without excessive looping.
+So instead I figured out a way that a program might figure out how many days between Sunday (as the first day of the week) and Saturday had to roll over to the next month without excessive looping.
 If you chop off whatever days rolled over into the month you are looking at (essentially, the days until the first Sunday of the month), find the modulo of the remaining days and seven, then subtract that number from seven, you know how many days roll over.
 If no days rolled over, then you have hit a Sunday on the first of the month and you should increment some kind of counter.

 Although I do have one nested loop going on, I forgave myself because it was a natural way of looking at each month over a century, given that months are looping from year to year.